Photo © Gioele Pozzi

 Mauro Martins

 Bassist and drummer Mauro Martins hails from Curitiba, a vibrant metropolis in southern Brazil.
-He began his musical journey at the age of six, studying both guitar and percussion, and has since developed into a remarkably versatile and expressive artist.
-Based in Germany for many years, Mauro has moved fluidly across musical genres, earning recognition as a sought-after session musician, arranger, and composer.
+He began his musical journey at the age of six, studying both guitar and percussion, and has since evolved into a remarkably versatile and expressive artist.
+After a decade in Geneva and a move to Karlsruhe, Germany, he has become a dynamic force across jazz, pop, and world music—moving fluidly between genres as a sought-after session musician, arranger, and composer.
+Alongside his performing career, he works as an educator at the University of Music Lausanne (HEMU), where he contributes to shaping the next generation of musicians.

 From the Montreux Jazz Festival to New York’s legendary Blue Note and Birdland, he has performed on some of the world’s most prestigious stages.